ArtemZip/spring-helpers/README.md

 ========

 ### Description
-`Spring helpers` is additional library fro `Spring framework` which provides additional annotations for generation common spring structures (such as repositories, controllers, etc).
+`Spring helpers` is additional library for `Spring framework` which provides additional annotations for generation common spring structures (such as repositories, controllers, etc).

 ### Architecture
 This project contains three modules: